How to Improve Sleep Quality: 5 Proven Methods + Free Sleep Calculator

 5. Prioritizing Regular Exercise

 Physical activity during the day has been shown to improve sleep quality.
 Engaging in regular exercise, whether it's a brisk walk, yoga, or a workout session, can help reduce stress, increase relaxation, and regulate our sleep-wake cycle.
+Here's what most people don't realize: exercise doesn't just help you sleep better - it completely transforms your mental health in ways that will blow your mind.
+I've written about the incredible mental health benefits of exercise that go way beyond better sleep.
 However, exercising too close to bedtime can stimulate our bodies and make it difficult to fall asleep.

-By incorporating these popular strategies into our daily routine, we can take significant steps toward enhancing our sleep quality.
+By incorporating these popular strategies into our daily routine, we can improve our sleep habits and take significant steps toward better sleep.
 Remember, each person is unique, so it may take some trial and error to find the combination of methods that works best for you.

 What Is a Good Quality of Sleep?